 When Cameron Wurf first raced the elite TT world championships (in 2007), he didn’t have a true professional contract.
 That would later come and the former rower would indeed be paid to race his bike.
-He is the only Australian on the Cannondale Pro Cycling team in 2014 and he earns a mention in an article in RIDE #63 about the squad by Bruce Hildenbrand.
+He was the only Australian on the Cannondale Pro Cycling team in 2014 but he has moved on to another sport now…

 A change of sports…

 (First published in January 2008)

 – By Rob Arnold

 If you doubted the lure of cycling this is a rider who should change your mind.
 Cameron Wurf tasted what it is like to race at the Olympic Games, but that was in rowing.
 An injury sidelined him temporarily and his plan is to come back as a professional cyclist.

 “I’ve had nothing to do with any talent ID program,” said Cameron Wurf about how he came to be in the Australian cycling team at last year’s world championships in Stuttgart.

 “I was rowing competitively and had an injury that prevented me from doing that.

 “I had to give my wrists a chance to heal after some surgery and, rather than risk doing more damage by racing again too soon, I took a few months away from the boat with the aim of being 100 per cent perfect for Beijing.”

 Wurf represented his country at the Athens Olympic Games as a rower during his first year in the senior ranks and admits that he expected success.
 Despite his natural talent, the level of competition caught him by surprise.
 He and George Jelbart didn’t make the final in the lightweight double scull.